dt-orders/keptn-orders-setup/README.md

 ## 8)  Setup HA Proxy to Keptn Bridge

-The [keptn’s bridge](https://keptn.sh/docs/0.3.0/reference/keptnsbridge/) provides an easy way to browse all events that are sent within keptn and to filter on a specific keptn context.
+The [keptn’s bridge](https://keptn.sh/docs/0.4.0/reference/keptnsbridge/) provides an easy way to browse all events that are sent within keptn and to filter on a specific keptn context.
 When you access the keptn’s bridge, all keptn entry points will be listed in the left column.
 Please note that this list only represents the start of a deployment of a new artifact and, thus, more information on the executed steps can be revealed when you click on one event.

 <img src="images/bridge-empty.png" width="500"/>

 The keptn’s bridge is not publicly accessible, but can be retrieved using kubernetes port-forwarding using the ```kubectl port-forward``` command.
-This script will install haproxy service on the bastion host, configure it with basic authentication, listen on port 80 and forward it to kubernetes listending on port 9000.
+This script will install haproxy service on the bastion host, configure it with basic authentication, listen on port 80 and forward it to kubernetes listening on port 9000.

 The script will output the ```kubectl port-forward``` command to run as well as the URL to open in a browser to view the Keptn Bridge.
+I recommend making a second terminal window since the command runs in a continuous loop.a

 Sample output:

 ```
 ======================================================================